 In an attempt to model the precursor material of Earth, it was calculated that approximately 55% of the precursor component could have been of EL chondrite composition, which is the meteoritic material that provides the best match to the Earth in O-isotope composition, bulk Fe/Al weight ratio, and bulk FeO concentration (T. Burbine and K. O'Brien, 2004).
 However, it was not possible to model the Earth's precursor based solely on known chondrites.
 Alternatively, the Earth could have been formed from chondritic material that subsequently underwent differentiation and loss of a basaltic component, or that had a significant Si component sequestered into the core or lower mantle.

+The meteorites of the EL3 group are considered the best candidates for the building blocks of Earth (Boyet et al., 2018).
 Further information on the classification and petrogenesis of the E chondrites can be found on the Saint-Sauveur page.
 The specimen of NWA 3132 shown above is a 0.8 g partial slice.
 The photo below shows the main mass.